|Banro Corporation and a former employee involving operations in the Democratic Republic of the Congo|

 Read the final statement by the Canadian NCP – 12 April 2018

-The NCP considers this case closed with the issue this Final Statement.
+The NCP considers this case closed with the issue of this final statement.